nicholas-rh/o3de-rpm/README.md

 Based off of the work of https://github.com/spotrh/o3de-fedora

+Dependency specific commentary and progress can be found under the issues tab.

 Spec files, patches, and other packaging related files are licensed under the MIT license, tarballs are licensed under their respective project license(s).

 Screenshots